Armigerous/GreenThumb-app/notes/BRAND_IDENTITY.md

 #### Simple Language First

-**The GreenThumb Rule**: If a 12-year-old can't understand it, we rewrite it.
+**GreenThumb Rule**: If a 12-year-old can't understand it, we rewrite it.

 **Core Principles**: